nouman0103/GlassControl/README.md

 (Note: After creation, go to Power settings to make appropriate changes.
 By default, the task scheduler stops the application when on battery power.)

+## Known Issues
+1. If instant connect mode is enabled, other devices cannot connect with earbuds.
+2. Under high cpu usage, the electron interface may crash.

 ## Credits

 This application uses code inspired by the [ear-web](https://github.com/radiance-project/ear-web) project.
 This project would not have been possible without their pioneering work in reverse engineering the earbud protocol.